hydroframe/hf_hydrodata/docs/source/gridded_data/index.rst

 Get Data
 --------
-You can get data from hydrodata as a numpy array using the get_numpy() function.
+You can get data from hydrodata as a numpy array using the get_gridded_data() function.

 .. code-block:: python